aws-quickstart/cdk-eks-blueprints/README.md

 ### Onboarding Tenants

-Examples are provided under `lib/teams`, however due to uniqueness of every team, clients are expected to supply implementation of the `TeamSetup` interface.
+In the most generic cases clients are expected to supply implementation of the `TeamSetup` interface.
+Support for teams configuration and authentication both for 'kubectl` access as well as console access is described in [Teams](docs/teams.md) documentation.

 ### CI/CD